 Install: Turn Off the Lights

-Pocket is a read it later service which allows users to save articles offline for a later reading.
-Apart from having a Chrome extension, Pocket also has its own Android and iOS app, allowing users to read articles on-the-go.
-It’s one of those services which you never realize you needed until you use it once.
-If you like to read a lot of articles on the web, Pocket will be an extremely valuable service to you.
+Pocket is a read-it-later service that allows users to save articles offline for later reading.
+Apart from having a Chrome extension, Pocket has its own Android and iOS app, allowing users to read articles on the go.
+It’s one of those services which you never realize you need until you use it once.
+If you like to read many articles on the web, Pocket will be an extremely valuable service to you.

-Just like Pocket, InstaPaper is a read it later service which helps you in saving web pages to read later on your iPhone, iPad, Android, computer, or Kindle.
-Although Pocket was the first read-it-later service to hit the market, I personally prefer InstaPaper over it because it offers a far better, minimalistic, and eye-pleasing UI.
+Like Pocket, InstaPaper is a read-it-later service that helps you save web pages to read later on your iPhone, iPad, Android, computer, or Kindle.
+Although Pocket was the first read-it-later service to hit the market, I prefer InstaPaper over it because it offers a far better, minimalistic, and eye-pleasing UI.

 15. Evernote Web Clipper

 Evernote Web Clipper is a great extension if you are already using Evernote’s service.
-While the web clipper can act as a read it later service, as it not only can save the offline version of an article but the entire article itself, I mainly use it as a researching tool.
-As you all know, Evernote is already one of the best note-taking apps out there, and having a web clipper which can save articles, bookmarks, and take quick screenshots, is just a boon.
+While the web clipper can act as a read-it-later service, as it can save the offline version of an article and the entire article itself, I mainly use it as a research tool.
+As you all know, Evernote is already one of the best note-taking apps out there, and having a web clipper that can save articles, bookmarks, and take quick screenshots, is just a boon.
 If you are using Evernote, its web clipper extension for Chrome is a must-have.